Best Lighthouse CI Setup for Frontend Pipelines

 - uses: actions/checkout@v4

-- name: Build & Serve
+- name: Build and serve

 run: npm run build && npx serve -s build -l 3000 &